TOUR/CRUISE

 300 km / 186 miles

 Head out of the city, where you’ll explore some of the Golden Circle and South shore areas.
-Drive to Gullfoss waterfall and the nearby Geysir hot spring area.
-Continue your trip along the south coast, viewing highlights such as Seljalandsfoss and Skogafoss waterfalls.
-On a clear day you might glimpse majestic Eyjafjallajokull, the site of the (in)famous volcanic eruption in 2010.
-This region is one of Iceland’s best farming districts, providing geothermal vegetables and some of Iceland’s best known dairy and meat products.
+Drive to Gullfoss waterfall and the nearby Geysir hot spring are, highlights of Iceland’s famous Golden Circle.
+Continue your trip along the south coast, viewing highlights such as Seljalandsfoss and Skógafoss waterfalls.
+On a clear day you might glimpse majestic Eyjafjallajökull, the site of the (in)famous volcanic eruption in 2010.
+This region is one of Iceland’s best farming districts, providing geothermal vegetables and some of Iceland’s best dairy and meat products.

 Our Iceland Travel Staff Culinary suggestions:

-The small café at Fontana Geothermal Baths bakes traditional sweet rye bread using the earth’s natural geothermal heat.
-You can watch as the bread is removed from its cooking tins in the ground and taste it fresh with plenty of Icelandic butter and smoked Arctic trout (this experience must be pre-booked).
+-The small café at Fontana Geothermal Baths bakes traditional sweet rye bread using the earth’s natural geothermal heat.
+At 14:30 (2:30pm) every day, you can watch as the bread is removed from its cooking tins in the ground and taste it fresh with plenty of Icelandic butter and smoked trout (this experience must be pre-booked).
+We also suggest the lunch buffet with healthy Icelandic homestyle food made with ingredients from nearby farms and greenhouses.

-Efstidalur II traditional dairy farm is just a 10-minute drive from Gullfoss waterfall.
-The farm’s restaurant overlooks the milking area and features cuisine with locally sourced beef and vegetables, as well as homemade milk products such as ice cream, feta cheese and skyr.
-You can watch the dairy cows through a big window in the dairy barn.
+–Efstidalur II traditional dairy farm is just a 10-minute drive from Gullfoss waterfall.
+The farm’s restaurant overlooks the milking area and features cuisine with locally sourced beef and vegetables, as well as homemade milk products such as ice cream, feta cheese and skyr (a thick, low-fat yogurt-like product).
+During your visit, you can watch the dairy cows through a big window in the dairy barn.

-Fridheimar is a charming horse farm and greenhouse facility near Fludir.
+–Friðheimar is a charming horse farm and greenhouse facility near Flúðir village.
 Clean geothermal and hydroelectric energy provides resources to grow many types of organic vegetables such as tomatoes and bell peppers.
-A restaurant specializes in a buffet featuring Fridheimar’s famous tomato soup, fresh bread, and salsas.
+A restaurant specialises in a buffet featuring Friðheimar’s famous tomato soup, fresh bread, and salsas.
+In order to guarantee a table, please call ahead in advance for a reservation.

 Optionals: